contivero/cstuff/cpuzzles/puzzle5.md

-Are the following two function prototypes same?
+Are the following two function prototypes the same?
 ```C
 int foobar(void);
 int foobar();
 ```
-The following programs should be help in finding the answer.
+The following programs should help in finding the answer.
 Program 1:
 ```C
 #include <stdio.h>